zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 data += _mm_popcnt_u32(mask);
 ```

-> Note: AVX-512 has other fantastic instructions that help in other areas of the decoder, such as VPMULTISHIFTQB; overall, using AVX-512 allows us to make the decoder >10% faster on an Intel CPU - all this while still using 128 bit SIMD vectors, and as such without the risk for associated frequency adjustments.
+> Note: AVX-512 has other fantastic instructions that help in other areas of the decoder, such as `VPMULTISHIFTQB`; overall, using AVX-512 allows us to make the decoder >10% faster on an Intel CPU - all this while still using 128 bit SIMD vectors, and as such without the risk for associated frequency adjustments.
 Unfortunately, AVX-512 is not widely supported but I'm looking forward to benchmarking this on Zen4 in the future.

 # NEON emulation